aviadlevy/ha-mashov/README.md

 4. Done — sensors for **each child** will be created.

 ### Options

+To configure options, go to: **Settings → Devices & Services → Mashov → Configure**

 - **Homework window**: days back (default 7), days forward (default 21)
 - **Daily refresh time**: default `02:30`
 - **API base**: default `https://web.mashov.info/api/` (override if your deployment differs)
+- **Max items in attributes**: maximum items to store in sensor attributes (default 100, range: 10-500)
+  - Controls how many recent items are stored in sensor attributes to prevent database size issues
+  - Sensors automatically clean technical fields and limit size to fit within Home Assistant's 16KB limit
+  - Full data is always available via `coordinator.data` for advanced automations
+  - Attributes show `total_items` (all available) and `stored_items` (actually stored in attributes)

 #### Important note about night-time polling
 - Pulling data at night may trigger email notifications from Mashov about account activity/logins.
 If this is undesirable: